-4. Under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series C Bonds and the Series E Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, and (ii) interest on the Series C Bonds and the Series E Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however for tax years beginning after December 31, 2022, interest on the Series C Bonds and the Series E Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-In rendering this opinion, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority in connection with the Series C Bonds and the Series E Bonds, and we have assumed compliance by the Authority and others with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Series C Bonds and the Series E Bonds from gross income under Section 103 of the Code.

-5. Interest on the Series D Bonds is included in gross income for federal income tax purposes pursuant to the Code.
+- 4. Under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Series D Bonds and the Series F Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, and (ii) interest on the Series D Bonds and the Series F Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the Series D Bonds and the Series F Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+In rendering this opinion, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority in connection with the Series D Bonds and the Series F Bonds, and we have assumed compliance by the Authority and others with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Series D Bonds and the Series F Bonds from gross income under Section 103 of the Code. - 5.
+Interest on the Series E Bonds is included in gross income for federal income tax purposes pursuant to the Code.

 We express no opinion as to any federal, state or local tax consequences arising with respect to the Bonds, or the ownership or disposition thereof, except as stated in paragraphs 4 and 5 above.
 We render our opinion under existing statutes and court decisions as of the date hereof, and assume no obligation to update, revise or supplement our opinion to reflect any action hereafter taken or not taken, any fact or circumstance that may hereafter come to our attention, any change in law or interpretation thereof that may hereafter occur, or for any other reason.
 We express no opinion as to the consequence of any of the events described in the preceding sentence or the likelihood of their occurrence.
-In addition, we express no opinion on the effect of any action taken or not taken in reliance upon an opinion of other counsel regarding federal, state or local tax matters, including, without limitation, exclusion from gross income for federal income tax purposes of interest on the Series C Bonds and the Series E Bonds.
+In addition, we express no opinion on the effect of any action taken or not taken in reliance upon an opinion of other counsel regarding federal, state or local tax matters, including, without limitation, exclusion from gross income for federal income tax purposes of interest on the Series D Bonds and the Series F Bonds.